fusion809/PKGBUILDs-old6/README.md

 ## codebox
 The `codebox` PKGBUILD is provided here with tweaks to make it build properly, unlike the one it is derived from in the AUR.

+## emacs / komodo-edit / lighttable
+These PKGBUILDs are designed to provide a desktop configuration file with built-in support for opening a range of different MIME types.

 ## linux-ck
 The `linux-ck` package is kept here, it was taken from the AUR with the BFQ enabled.